 Bollux: A fun little CLI client for Gemini written in Bash!
 I mostly use this for quick and dirty testing and development purposes.

-Elaho: An elegant IOS Gemini client.
+Elaho: An elegant IOS Gemini client which I personally use.

-Mozz.us and Vuples.one Portals: Great Gemini to HTTP proxies, simple and intuitive.
+Mozz.us and Vuples.one Portals: Great Gemini-to-HTTP proxies, simple and intuitive.